Complements of discriminants of real parabolic function singularities. II: Introduction

 \begin{definition}[see \cite{AVGZ}] \rm A point $a \in \R^n$ is a {\em critical point} of a smooth function $\R^n \to \R$ if all first partial derivatives of this function vanish at $a$.
 A {\it function singularity} is a germ of a regular analytic function $(\R^n,a) \to (\R,0)$ at its critical point with critical value $0$.
 Two function singularities at points $a$ and $b$ are {\em equivalent} if they can be transformed to each other via a local diffeomorphism $(\R^n, a) \to (\R^n,b)$ (i.e., they have the same expression in appropriate local coordinate systems centered at $a$ and $b$).
-Two function singularities, $f(x_1, \dots, x_n) $ and $\tilde f (\tilde x_1, \dots, \tilde x_m)$, are {\em stably equivalent} if they become equivalent after the summation with non-degenerate quadratic forms in additional variables, that is, The critical points of analytic functions $\R^n \to \R$ are equivalent if the function singularities obtained from their germs at these points by subtracting the critical values are equivalent.
-An $l$-parametric {\em deformation} of a function singularity $f$ is a family of analytic functions, $f_\lambda$, where $\lambda$ runs through a neighborhood of the origin point $0 \in \R^l$, such that $f_0 \equiv f$ and the function $F(x, \lambda) \equiv f_\lambda(x)$ in $n+l$ variables is regular analytic.
-The {\em discriminant} variety of the deformation $F$ is the set of parameter values $\lambda \in \R^l$ such that the corresponding function $f_\lambda$ has a real critical point with zero critical value near the origin in $\R^n$ (or, equivalently, the zero-level set of the analytic continuation of $f_\lambda$ to $\C^n$ is singular at this point). \end{definition}
+Two function singularities, $f(x_1, \dots, x_n) $ and $\tilde f (\tilde x_1, \dots, \tilde x_m)$, are {\em stably equivalent} if they become equivalent after the summation with non-degenerate quadratic forms in additional variables, that is, for some $N$ and quadratic polynomials $Q_2,$ $\tilde Q_2$ of maximal ranks.
+The critical points of analytic functions $\R^n \to \R$ are equivalent if the function singularities obtained from their germs at these points by subtracting the critical values are equivalent.
+An $l$-parametric {\em deformation} of a function singularity $f$ is a family $\{f_\lambda\}$ of analytic functions, where $\lambda$ runs through a neighborhood of the origin point $0 \in \R^l$, such that $f_0 \equiv f$ and the function $F(x, \lambda) \equiv f_\lambda(x)$ is regular analytic in a neighborhood of the origin in $\R^{n+l}$.
+The {\em discriminant} variety of the deformation $F$ is the set of parameter values $\lambda \in \R^l$ such that the corresponding functions $f_\lambda$ have real critical points with zero critical value near the origin in $\R^n$ (or, equivalently, the zero-level sets of the analytic continuations of $f_\lambda$ to $\C^n$ are singular at these points). \end{definition}